-Saving marine animals is the heart of our mission and over 8,000 patients have come through our doors.
+Caring for marine animals and their ocean home is at the heart of our mission and more than 10,000 patients have come through our doors since 1992.

 A daily medical record is maintained for each patient, including nutrition intake and notable changes in behavior.
 This information is important when assessing how animals are housed within the facility and when they are ready to move to the next step in the rehabilitation process.